-The exposed paddle (Pin 0) is the only ground connection for the AD9231; therefore, it must be connected to analog ground (AGND) on the customer's PCB.
-To achieve the best electrical and thermal performance, mate an exposed (no solder mask) continuous copper plane on the PCB to the AD9231 exposed paddle, Pin 0.
+The exposed paddle (Pin 0) is the only ground connection for the AD9251; therefore, it must be connected to analog ground (AGND) on the PCB of the customer.
+To achieve the best electrical and thermal performance, mate an exposed (no solder mask) continuous copper plane on the PCB to the AD9251 exposed paddle, Pin 0.